-If you are a member of our Citizen Support Organization the "Friends of Lake Louisa State Park" keep in mind that in addition to getting a free visit once a month you also get a free one-time day long canoe or tandem kayak rental.
+If you are a member of our Citizen Support Organization the "Friends of Lake Louisa State Park" keep in mind that in addition to getting a free visit once a month you also get a free one-time canoe or tandem kayak rental.
 Not a member yet?
-Visit the "Friends" website by clicking the link below or by navigating to llsp.org.
+Visit the "Friends" website at llsp.org.
 Once there click on the “become a member” tab.
-You can also call or visit the Ranger Station for more information.
+Call or visit the Ranger Station for more information.

 Join us daily for trail use, swimming, canoeing, kayaking, fishing, picnicking, nature study, camping and good old rest and relaxation.

 We hope to see you out at the park real soon!